 Building your sales plan is only the beginning—now it’s time to track the sales metrics and KPIs you’ve set forth and adjust your tactics as needed to meet your goals.

-A good CRM can help you do that, tracking sales metrics and data that are already available within the tool and making it easier to monitor progress and reach your goals.
+A good CRM can help you tracking sales, sales metrics and data that are already available within the tool and making it easier to monitor progress and reach your goals.

 net sales net sales